Where does the name "Ulysses" come from?

 - To provide ways in which older motorcyclists can get together for companionship and mutual support.

 - To show by example that motorcycling can be an enjoyable and practical activity for riders of all ages.

 - To draw the attention of public and private institutions to the needs and views of older riders.

 Who we are and what we do

-Club Night is the first Monday of every month, other than January, at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
-There are good meals for a very reasonable cost, lots of good conversation, raffles and at roughly 7:30pm there are general Club announcements and entertainment from our Sheriff.
+Branch night is the main event held on the first Monday of every month except January at the Manukau Cruising Club Rooms, Orpheus Place, Onehunga.
+There are good meals for a very reasonable cost, lots of good conversation, and raffles with an assortment of prizes.
+At roughly 7:30pm there are general Club announcements and entertainment from our President and Sheriff.
 Bringing the bike is optional, checking out the bikes in the car park is common (almost compulsory).
-Committee meetings are at the same venue a fornight later.

 How do I join?